sRanay/tp/docs/UserGuide.md

 - User cannot edit the date field.
 - User cannot edit the recurrence field.
 - In case of editing a goal, it must exist beforehand.
+- The same constraints that apply when adding income/expenses also apply here.

 **Usage Example:**